 Before harnessing the waves of opportunity that spill into your life there are things you can do.
 Some are obvious.
 Being healthy not only extends your life but enriches your experience of it.
 When your body is functioning optimally you free your mind to be completely engaged in the conscious experience.
 You are more fearless, brash and you will be more likely to push yourself into situations beyond your perceived realms of comfort.
 It is beyond your comfort zone that the magic happens.

-When you’re feeling good you will make decisions with clarity, you’ll embrace positive change boldly and rebound from failure quickly.
-You will lead a more courageous and graceful life when you are feeling well.
+When you’re feeling good you will make decisions with clarity, you’ll embrace positive change boldly and rebound from failure quickly. .

 Visualisation can be as powerful as doing and provides a method for embedding a goal more deeply into your subconscious.
 In studies, people who visualised an exercise gained the same muscle mass as those actually doing it (granted, they visualised vividly and with great effort).